TL;DR

 Can I mix them?

 Technically yes, operationally no. One backend per product.
-Run a Python microservice alongside a Laravel monolith if you need pandas, but do not have two web apps.
+Run a Python microservice next to a Laravel monolith if you genuinely need pandas.
+Do not run two web apps as your primary backend.

 What about Ruby on Rails?

-Still excellent, smaller hiring pool in 2026.
-If you have Rails experience, stay.
-For a new hire, Laravel or Django pulls ahead on supply.
+Still excellent, but the hiring pool is smaller in 2026.
+If you have Rails experience already, stay.
+For a new hire, Laravel or Django is easier to staff.

 Does choosing PHP hurt my image with investors?